 The diagram above shows a hardware virtualization stack using a Type 1 hypervisor.
 The diagram below depicts a Type 2 hypervisor:

-As you can see, the key difference is that a there is an additional host operating system layer that sits directly above the physical hardware and beneath the hypervisor layer.
+As you can see, the key difference is that there is an additional host operating system layer that sits directly above the physical hardware and beneath the hypervisor layer.

 Until recently Amazon Web Services (AWS) used the Xen hypervisor but has now moved to an internally developed hypervisor based on the Kernel-based Virtual Machine (KVM) technology.
 KVM is generally considered to be a Type 1 hypervisor.